msolo/jsonr/README.md

 The original motivation was to have usable config files without having to resort to things like YAML that are staggeringly complex despite apparent simplicity.

+The `jsonr` package is drop-in compatible for decodeing the `json` package in the standard library.

-The performance of the main interfaces are not amazing, but they are about 10x faster than trying to use Jsonnet to handle this degenerate case.
+The performance of this parser is perfectly adequate.
+Although it is 60% slower than the `json` decoder in the Go standard library, it manages to be about 10x faster than trying to use Jsonnet to handle this degenerate case of simple commented JSON.

 ## Sample JSONR Snippet